mowangjuanzi/blog/themes/next/.github/CONTRIBUTING.md

 ### Labels Rules

-We use "labels" in the issue tracker to help classify pull requests and issues.
+We use "labels" in the issue tracker to help classify Pull requests and Issues.
 Using labels enables maintainers and users to quickly find issues they should look into, either because they experience them, or because it meets their area of expertise.

 If you are unsure what a label is about or which labels you should apply to a PR or issue, look no further!

-Issues related: `types`+`contents`+`results`
+Issues related:

 - By types
-    - `Irrelevant`: An irrelevant issue for Next
-    - `Duplicate`: An issue which had been mentioned
     - `Bug`: A detected bug that needs to be confirmed
-    - `Improvement Need`: An issue that needs to be improvement
     - `Feature Request`: An issue that wants a new feature
-    - `High Priority`: A detected bugs or misprints with high priority
-    - `Low Priority`: A detected bugs or misprints with low priority
-    - `Non English`: Requires the attention of a multi-lingual maintainer
-    - `Discussion`: An issue that needs to be discussed
     - `Question`: An issue about questions
-    - `Backlog`: An issue that is to be completed and later compensated
     - `Meta`: Denoting a change of usage conditions
-- By contents
-    - `Roadmap`: An issue about future development
-    - `Hexo`: An issue related to Hexo
-    - `Scheme [1] - Mist`: An issue related to Scheme Mist
-    - `Scheme [2] - Muse`: An issue related to Scheme Muse
-    - `Scheme [3] - Pisces`: An issue related to Scheme Pisces
-    - `Scheme [4] - Gemini`: An issue related to Scheme Gemini
-    - `3rd Party Service`: An issue related to 3rd party service
-    - `Docs`: Need to add instruction document
-    - `Configurations`: An issue related to configurations
-    - `CSS`: An issue related to CSS
+    - `Support`: An issue labeled as support requests
-    - `Custom`: An issue related to custom things
+    - `Polls`: An issue that initiated a poll
 - By results
+    - `Duplicate`: An issue which had been mentioned
+    - `Irrelevant`: An irrelevant issue for Next
+    - `Invalid`: An issue that cannot be reproduced
-    - `Wontfix`: An issue that will not to be fixed
+    - `Expected Behavior`: An issue that corresponds to expected behavior
     - `Need More Info`: Need more information for solving the issue
-    - `Need Verify`: Need confirmation from the developers or user about the bug or solution
-    - `Can't Reproduce`: An issue that can’t be reproduced
     - `Verified`: An issue that has been verified
-    - `Help Wanted`: An issue that needs help
-    - `Wait for Answer`: An issue that needs to be answered by the developers or user
-    - `Resolved Maybe`: An issue that has been resolved maybe
     - `Solved`: An issue that has been solved
+    - `Backlog`: An issue that is to be completed and later compensated
     - `Stale`: This issue has been automatically marked as stale because lack of recent activity

 Pull requests related:

-- `Breaking Change`: A Pull requests that makes breaking change
+- `Breaking Change`: A pull request that makes breaking change
-- `Bug Fix`: A Pull requests that fixes the related bug
+- `Bug Fix`: A pull request that fixes the related bug
-- `Docs`: A Pull requests that Instruction document has been added
-- `New Feature`: A Pull requests that provides a new feature
+- `New Feature`: A pull request that provides a new feature
-- `Feature`: A Pull requests that provides an option or addition to existing feature
+- `Feature`: A pull request that provides an option or addition to existing feature
-- `Improvement`: A Pull requests that improves NexT
-- `i18n`: A Pull requests that makes new languages translation
+- `i18n`: A pull request that makes new languages translation
-- `Performance`: A Pull requests that improves the performance
+- `Work in Progress`: A pull request that is still working in progress
+- `Skip Release`: A pull request that should be excluded from release note

+Both:

+- `Roadmap`: An issue / pull request about future development
+- `Help Wanted`: An issue / pull request that needs help
-- `Discussion`: A Pull requests that needs to be discussed
+- `Discussion`: An issue / pull request that needs to be discussed
-- `v6.x`: A Pull requests that bug fixes and some improvements, related to old NexT version 6
-- `v7.x`: A Pull requests that bug fixes and some improvements, related to old NexT version 7
+- `Improvement`: An issue that needs improvement or a pull request that improves NexT
+- `Performance`: An issue / pull request that improves the performance
+- `Hexo`: An issue / pull request related to Hexo or Hexo plugins
+- `Template Engine`: An issue / pull request related to template engine
+- `CSS`: An issue / pull request related to CSS
+- `Fonts`: An issue / pull request related to fonts
+- `PJAX`: An issue / pull request related to PJAX
+- `3rd Party Plugin`: An issue / pull request related to 3rd party plugins & service
+- `Docs`: An issue / pull request related to instruction document
+- `Configurations`: An issue / pull request related to configurations

 <a name="commit-messages-rules"></a>